dfinity/orbit/GLOSSARY.md

 ### Action Operation

-An action operation is a type of operation that can be performed by the station canister.
-Action operations are defined by the station canister and can include operations such as transferring tokens, adding accounts, or updating permissions.
+An action operation specifies what the station canister should do when executing the action.
+They include operations such as transferring tokens, adding accounts, or updating permissions.

 #### Action Status